 You are expected to be available to TA from the first day of class until the last day of the term (inclusive).
 For this reason, you cannot make travel plans for a holiday if your TA duties haven’t been completed yet.
-For a legitimate absence greater than two days (e.g., conferences), then you must inform your instructor and/or your Instructional Support Coordinator immediately and you will be encouraged to find a replacement for those days.
+For a legitimate absence greater than two days (e.g., conferences) or an absence that occurs during a course duties that you are required to attend to, then you must inform your instructor and/or your Instructional Support Coordinator immediately and you will likely be encouraged to arrange a replacement for those days.

 Can I TA a different course?